 From this square you can also see the Palazzo d’Avalos perched on the cliffs, a castle converted into a Bourbon prison in 1830.
 Criminals were locked up here until 1988, including political prisoners such as senior members of the Italian Fascist regime.
 Once you’ve enjoyed the views you can head to the nearby Abbey of St. Michael the Archangel for an insight into Procida’s fascinating history and traditions.
 Guides offer interesting tours of the site, where you can see trapdoors leading to catacombs beneath the church, a nativity scene made out of shells, a library with a range of geographical, historical and musical documents, and several chapels containing votive offerings to St. Michael, Procida’s patron saint.
 The catacombs on the lower floor are closed at the moment as they need renovation, but the rest of the abbey is still worth a visit.
 For me on this see here.

 Marina Grande is a lively place for the evening aperitivo.
 You could have a pre-dinner drink in GM Bar (Via Roma 117) and do some people-watching.
-For dinner, try La Pergola, (Via Salette, 10) where you can sit under lemon groves in the summer.
-If you fancy an alternative to seafood, you can try rabbit– another local speciality.
+For dinner, try La Pergola, (Via Salette, 10) which offers some alternatives to seafood such as rabbit– another local speciality.
 The lemon groves in the garden are a lovely setting for an evening of chatting and relaxing.